Grant Compliance Requirements

 Other state-specific sources of information, which vary from state to state, can include the Section 5311 grant application package, local grants management handbooks or manuals, sample policies and templates, and the checklist used by the state to ensure compliance by subrecipients.

-Part of the U.S. Department of Transportation (U.S. DOT) regulations, “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards,” 2 CFR Part 1201 adopts the basic federal grant management requirements for state and local governments under the Office of Management and Budget’s (OMB) 2 CFR Part 200.
+Part of the U.S. DOT regulations, “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards,” 2 CFR Part 1201 adopts the basic federal grant management requirements for state and local governments under the Office of Management and Budget’s (OMB) 2 CFR Part 200.
 Commonly referred to as the “Super Circular,” 2 CFR Part 200, “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards,” took effect December 26, 2014.
 2 CFR Part 1201 superseded and repealed the U.S. DOT “Common Grant” rules under the former:

 - 49 CFR Part 18, “Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments” and